 They should indicate the place, date and time of the meeting and the names of all participants at the meeting, including persons arriving late or leaving early and special guests

-The Secretary will oversee and advise an appointed recorder in the preparation of records of the Annual, Midyear and Special Business Meetings and oversee their distribution, as appropriate.
+The Secretary will oversee and advise an appointed recorder in the preparation of records of the Annual and Special Business Meetings and oversee their distribution, as appropriate.

 Draft minutes should be distributed for review and final approval as timely as possible.
 Minutes should be approved within 60 calendar days of the meeting to ensure their accuracy.
 Drafts of minutes, notes and audio or video recordings should not be retained in the organization’s files once the minutes are approved.
-Meeting Minutes Template

 4.7.2.2 Meetings Summaries will be maintained at all meetings of the Executive Council.